Thoronador/morrowtools/apps/sr/formID_finder_GUI/readme.md

 # GUI for formID_finder

-This directory contains the source code for the GUI to the formID_finder command-line program.
+This directory contains the source code for the GUI to the `formID_finder` command-line program.
+It needs the `formID_finder` executable and a working installation of The Elder Scrolls V: Skyrim.
+Any edition available for PC will do.

 ## Building from source